 Cause: Water only does a great job of washing away excess oils once the scalp’s oil production has normalized.
 If you went through a particularly oily initial transition phase when switching from shampoo to a no poo method, it’s possible there is leftover oily/waxy buildup that needs to be washed out.
 Once the buildup is washed out from the initial transition phase, water-only hair washing should be able to get hair clean and keep up with washing away the natural oil production.

 How to remove waxy buildup on no poo

 Use a gentle low-poo (sulfate-free shampoo) or co-wash (silicone-free conditioner) to clarify hair of the leftover buildup.
 Refer to this guide to determine which products are sulfate-free and silicone-free.
 Make sure to scrub it into roots and through the length of the hair and rinse it out really well.

 *I’d like to add that I had to do this, and I had a great experience with Calia’s Organic Hydrating Shampoo and Conditioner (a Canadian brand but it can also be purchased online).
 Looking at the ingredients, it contains only essential oils, flower extracts, and glycerin.
-It was very gentle on my hair, and left it feeling very soft and completely clean.
+It was very gentle on my hair, and left it feeling very soft and clean, and then I continued with No Poo.
 I recommend using a gentle, natural product if possible.

 Will this mess up my no-poo progress?